microsoft/verona/docs/strings.md

 # Iteration

-ICU provides a number of kinds of iteration over strings, as does OpenStep's `NSString`.
+The [International Components for Unicode Library](http://site.icu-project.org/) (ICU) provides a number of kinds of iteration over strings, as does OpenStep's `NSString`.
 These include iterating over UTF-16 code units, Unicode code points, grapheme clusters, words, and sentences, with the breaking rules defined by the Unicode specification.
 Iterating over UTF-16 code units exists at the API layer in these designs for very different reasons.
 In the case of ICU, all of the other Unicode-processing algorithms expect UTF-16.